Have you ever grilled fruit? How about a grilled fig?

 I saw a photo on Pinterest last week of a slice of grilled watermelon.
 At first my mind couldn’t wrap around the concept of cooking watermelon, or any fruit for that matter.

 Questions raced through my mind…did the heat destroy or add to the flavor of the watermelon?
 Did the char marks change the watermelons taste?
+How would brie stand up to the grilled fruit sweetness?

 I had a box of figs sitting on the counter, so I decided to experiment and grill them to see what would happen.